KaiTebay/KaiTebay.github.io/content/posts/smells-like-logical-error.md

 ## Fruit and Vegetables

-Perhaps in characteristic style, I think that a vivid example might help to show why the nirvana fallacy is a particularly trick case: it can lead to common practices, like "gate-keeping", which aren't very useful for discussion.
+Perhaps in characteristic style, I think that a vivid example might help to show why the nirvana fallacy is a particularly tricky case: it can lead to common practices, like "gate-keeping", which aren't very useful for discussion.

 ### Average Fruit Enjoyer vs. Fruit-and-vegetable Enthusiast